If you live in a city, light pollution is probably the number one obstacle to your astrophotography.

 Unshielded lights send rays in all directions, including upwards.
 This makes astral bodies much harder to observe and photograph.
 Light pollution also plays havoc with spectroscopy, the study of spectra of an object and one of the most important tools for land-based astronomy.

-3. When did it become a problem?
+When did light pollution become a problem?

 Light pollution is a fairly recent problem and was first observed in the early years of the twentieth century, around the time when towns and cities first adopted electric lighting.